 Some schools use a CEM Select computer-based assessment as one part of their admissions process – which may also include an interview and paper-based exams.

 The school will provide you with standard familiarisation materials, so that you can approach the assessment with confidence.

 Questions in the CEM Select assessments are developed independently from other CEM assessments.
-There are no advantages for students who have previously taken a CEM InCAS, MidYIS or Yellis assessment.
+There are no advantages for students who have previously taken a CEM InCAS (now evolved into Cambridge Primary Insight), MidYIS or Yellis assessment.
 The questions are designed to assess genuine understanding rather than learning through repetition.